rdkcentral/rdk-halif-device_settings/docs/pages/ds-display_halSpec.md

 ### Asynchronous Notification Model

 The below mentioned callback registration is used for aysnchronous notification:

-- dsRegisterDisplayEventCallback() - Callback registration which for display related events
+- dsDisplayEventCallback_t() - is triggered when there is a change in display related events like Device Connection/Disconnection, HDCP Protocol Changes, and RX Sense                                       ON/OFF

 ### Blocking calls